javers/javers.github.io/documentation/configuration/index.md

 In both styles, access modifiers are not important, it could be private ;)

-<a name="custom-json-serialization"></a>
-###Custom JSON serialization
-//TODO

 <a name="repository-setup"></a>
 ## JaversRepository setup
 If you are going to use JaVers as a data audit framework you are supposed to configure *JaversRepository*.

-JaversRepository is simply a class which purpose is to store JaVers *Commits* in your database, alongside your domain data.
+The purpose of JaversRepository is simply to store JaVers *Commits* in your database, alongside your domain data.

 JaVers comes by default with in-memory repository implementation.
 It's perfect for testing but for production a environment you will need something real.

 First, choose proper JaversRepository implementation.
+Currently, JaVers supports `MongoDB`.
+Support for `SQL` databases, is scheduled for release with JaVers 1.1.

+**For MongoDB**:
 If you are using `MongoDB`, choose `org.javers.repository.mongo.MongoRepository`.
-Support for `SQL` databases, is scheduled for release with JaVers 1.1.

-The idea of configuring JaversRepository is simple, just provide a working database connection.
+The idea of configuring MongoRepository is simple, just provide a working database client.

-For `MongoDB`:

 ```java
 Db database = ... //autowired or configured here,